Severswoed/GlowStatus/README.md

 ## 🚀 Features

-- **Real-time Meeting & Focus Detection** – Syncs with Google Calendar to detect your status, including custom "focus" events.
+- **Real-time Meeting & Focus Detection** – Syncs with Google Calendar to detect your status, including custom "focus" events (case-insensitive, matches anywhere in event title).
 - **Smart Light Control** – Uses Govee API to change light colors based on your calendar status.
 - **Configurable Modes** – Custom color themes for:
   - In a Meeting (red)
   - Focus Mode (blue)
   - Available (green)
   - Offline (gray)
+  - Add your own status keywords and colors!
 - **Secure by Default** – All configuration is handled via a graphical UI (no manual file editing or `.env` required for users).
 - **Manual Override & Tray Icon** – Change your status or open settings from the system tray.
+- **Tray Icon Picker** – Choose your tray icon from any image in `/img` with `_tray_` in the filename.
+- **Persistent Sync State** – Sync on/off state is remembered between runs.
+- **Efficient Calendar Sync** – Only fetches events from the last 15 minutes up to midnight, for fast performance even on busy calendars.
 - **Mobile & Codespace Friendly** – CLI/manual config possible for advanced/dev use.

 ---